 In response to our evaluation of our property and our commitment to creating a unique customer experience, we have made and expect to continue to make enhancements and refinements to this resort.
 In October 2015, we closed the Ferrari and Maserati automobile dealership inside Wynn Las Vegas.
-We plan to transform the dealership and adjacent space into more than 75,000 square feet of additional high-end retail space.
+We are in the process of replacing the dealership and adjacent space with more than 75,000 square feet of additional high-end, brand-name retail space, which we expect to open in the fourth quarter of 2017.